CIT85/timothym-pub/w4_css/css.md

 must remember to set the margin numbers for the box model. but seeing the actual numbers in the inspection mode on the dev tools is amazing and lets me know how my code is running.

-the browser will put in default numbers when I put in my rem numbers.
+the browser will put in default numbers when I put in my rem numbers. short hand is amazing. doing each margin would make me go crazy for sure.